 If they don't know anything about you, how do they know what investments are right for you?
-Before you talk to anyone, get their name and company information, then talk to someone you trust about them.
+Before you talk to anyone, get their name and company information and talk to someone you trust about them.

-Tip: Choose your financial adviser carefully.
-Only deal with people who are registered to sell investments in your province.
+Tip: Choose your professional carefully.
+Only deal with people who are registered to sell investments in your province or territory.